 Sound Comparisons

-Below are short audio samples of the 849 and other mics I've used for voiceovers.
-I maintained an 8 to 10 cm speaking distance.
-Mics were mounted on a boom arm clamped to my desk, the room was partially treated, and I recorded into TwistedWave at 48 kHz and 24 bits.
-Gain was staged to hit around -12 dB.
-No processing or normalization used.
-Mics were fitted with a foam pop filter.
+If you're interested in how the 849 compares to other mics, below are audio samples of most of the mics I've used for voiceovers.
+For the samples, I spoke from 8 to 10 cm away.
+Microphones were mounted on a boom clamped to a computer desk in a partially treated room.
+I recorded into TwistedWave at 48 kHz and 24-bits.
+Gain was staged at -12 dB.
+No processing or normalization was used.
+Mics were fitted with a foam pop filter unless otherwise noted.

 For this recording, I plugged the 849 into the XLR port of the Rode Streamer X interface.
 Gain was set to 54 dB.